Lisk Machine Learning Price Hits $0.0235 (LML)

-Lisk Machine Learning (LML) traded flat against the US dollar during the 24 hour period ending at 7:00 AM Eastern on April 4th.
-One Lisk Machine Learning coin can now be bought for $0.0235 or 0.00000053 BTC on cryptocurrency exchanges.
-Lisk Machine Learning has a market capitalization of $2.82 million and approximately $28,003.00 worth of Lisk Machine Learning was traded on exchanges in the last 24 hours.
-In the last week, Lisk Machine Learning has traded flat against the US dollar.
+Lisk Machine Learning (LML) traded flat against the dollar during the one day period ending at 17:00 PM E.T. on April 9th.
+Lisk Machine Learning has a total market cap of $2.82 million and approximately $28,003.00 worth of Lisk Machine Learning was traded on exchanges in the last 24 hours.
+One Lisk Machine Learning coin can currently be purchased for about $0.0235 or 0.00000053 BTC on major cryptocurrency exchanges.
+During the last week, Lisk Machine Learning has traded flat against the dollar.

 - EarnX (EARNX) traded 396,248.3% higher against the dollar and now trades at $0.0008 or 0.00000002 BTC.